Watch Where You Dig!

 1. Notice Provisions

-Excavators are required to give 48 hours' notice7 to the Utilities Protection Center prior to beginning blasting or excavating with mechanized excavating equipment.8 The notices contemplated by the statute are called "locate requests."9 Locate Requests must
+Excavators are required to give 48 hours' notice to the Utilities Protection Center prior to beginning blasting or excavating with mechanized excavating equipment.
+The notices contemplated by the statute are called "locate requests."
+Locate Requests must

 (1) describe the land upon which the contractor wishes to blast or excavate, and must do so "with sufficient particularity," as defined by policies developed by the UPC to enable the Utilities to determine the precise piece of land involved;